 And sometimes it does suck and you do feel lonely.

-So, to ensure that this does not happen to you, here is a look at a few of my tried and tested methods to help you to break the ice.
+If you’re scared that it may be a bit of a struggle to make friends, here is a look at a few of my tried and tested methods to help you to break the ice:

 The most social places to stay are typically your backpacker hostel.
 Rooms range anywhere from four persons to the staggering twelve or sixteen persons.
 Pick your room choice carefully; you may find it more comforting to choose a four bed female only dorm if you are a single girl travelling alone, for example, or if you really want to throw yourself into the thick of it, go for mixed occupancy.